lyngklip/structjs/README.md

 **struct**(*format*)
 Return a new object which writes and reads binary data according to the [format string](#format-strings) *format*.

+> **Note:** This is not a constructor, don't use new.
+In Python this is a constructor.
+Python has functions for packing and unpacking without the intermediate step of creating an object using the struct function.
+However I decided against including such functions as they are redundant, and I did not want to clutter the interface unnecessarily.
+They are currently in the code but inside a comment.

 ##Objects

 <a name="object"></a>